By Thomas Gleaton

 that set super-size women apart.
 It is not comforting though to

-have someone to say "it's ok" when they don't know you have a clue
+have someone to say "it's ok" when they don't know you

 to what they go through.
 Again, the best motives end up